wynnelau/CZ4031-Database_Management_System_Design_and_Implementation/readme.md

 ## Using VSCode

 1. Install C++ Extension Pack
-2. Clone the repo in VSCode into a directory of your choice.
+2. Clone the repo into a directory of your choice.

 	`git clone https://github.com/akshitkaranam/CZ4031_Project1.git`